Xavier26King/DM-Blog/advanced-pagerank-blog.md

 | 10 | 0.2519 | 0.0970 | 0.1378 | 0.2986 | 0.1898 | 0.0250 |
 | 20 | **0.2527** | **0.0966** | **0.1377** | **0.2976** | **0.1904** | **0.0250** |

-**Data Science Blog** (D) rises to the top despite having fewer direct in-links than A because highly ranked nodes repeatedly funnel authority into it — a tangible demonstration of *quality over quantity*.[2][8]
+**Data Science Blog** (D) rises to the top despite having fewer direct in-links than A because highly ranked nodes repeatedly funnel authority into it — a tangible demonstration of *quality over quantity*.

 ---